JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * prints the file size (B, MB, MiB) for regular files (data size) and directories (size on disk),
 * prints the download source domain names, so the user can detect potential temporary redirects,
 * verifies DMG checksums and prints disk image information on DMGs, sparsebundles and sparseimages,
+* verifies a signed bundle for modified files with `codesign`,
 * compares a file hash (checksum) stored in the clipboard with the hash calculated for the local file (regular files only),
-* checks the calculated hash against the VirusTotal database for malware detection (optional),
+* checks the calculated hash (file or executable) against the VirusTotal database for malware detection (optional),
+* verifies code signing certificates (CSCs) against the current revocation list using `security` and accounts for potentially spoofed code signatures,
-* verifies codesigning and installer package signing certificates against the current revocation list using `security`—
+* verifies installer package signing certificates (IPSCs) against the current revocation list using `security` and accounts for potentially spoofed code signatures,
-  * *note*: I'm assuming that it helps to set OCSP and CRL to "Best attempt" in **Keychain Access** > Preferences > Certificates—,
 * compares the CFBundleIdentifier with the identifier in the code signature,
-* creates a local database of any scanned CFBundleIdentifier and codesigning SKID, and compares successive scan data with the saved data,
+* creates a local sqlite database of any scanned CFBundleIdentifier and the associated SKID in the CSC, and compares successive scan data with the saved data,
-* prints `spctl` assessment (packages: `install`; other: `execute`),
+* prints Gatekeeper `spctl` assessment (packages: `install`; other: `execute`) and the associated source information,
-* prints the codesigning timestamp or signing time (depending on the signature),
+* prints a CSC's timestamp or signing time (depending on the signature),
-* prints the signing timestamp and creator from a package's TOC,
+* prints an IPSC's signing timestamp and creator from a package's TOC,
-* deep-scans a bundle, similar to **RB AppChecker Lite**, to find
+* deep-scans a bundle to find
   * executable files that are unsigned, or
-  * that are codesigned differently from the main executable, and
+  * that have a different code signature than the main executable, and
 * permanently writes the scan results to log files (optional).

-**Note:** the SKID comparison will occasionally produce false negatives, because a SKID (a certificate's **Subject Key Identifier**) can change for perfectly valid reasons, for example because the developer of a software has

-* renewed an expired certificate,
-* sold his product to another developer, or
-* received a new certificate (e.g. after company rebranding etc.).

 ## Installation
 If you are using the macOS Finder, it's best to ignore **wys** and use Patrick's software, unless you need the extended functionality.
 The **wys** version is only meant as a quick hack for users who have disabled the Finder.
 Since the original **WhatsYourSign** is an `appex` (Finder extension), it will not work in other file managers.